Mapping Workflow

 1. To acquire an unfiltered image, only specify the camera parameters.

-2. Access to the Configure Unfiltered Image dialog will vary based on the mode you choose.
+2. Access to the Configure Unfiltered Image dialog will vary based on your chosen mode.

 1. SingleMap mode – Press the Select Unfiltered button